 The Minster choir also sings at Civic services, such as the annual Service of Remembrance and the Mayor Making Service.
 For some special services, the Minster choir and the choir of St Paul's, Masbrough sing together..

 The adult choir rehearses each week on Wednesday evenings between 6:30 p.m. and 8:00 p.m. in the Minster.
-From September, Chorister Rehearsals will place between 4:00 p.m. and 5:00 p.m. on Thursdays.
-You can find out more about our new choir, the Rotherham Minster Choristers, below.
+Chorister Rehearsals will place between 4:30 p.m. and 5:30 p.m. on Thursdays.
+You can find out more about the Rotherham Minster Choristers, below.
 There are also short rehearsals before each service in which the choir sings.
 In addition, additional rehearsal sessions are offered where needed.
 Rotherham Minster choir is affiliated to the Royal School of Church Music, and those singers who wish to, have opportunity to work towards RSCM awards.